Oxford Round Table

-The Oxford Round Table is a series of interdisciplinary conferences organised in Oxford, UK by a US-based (currently California-based) educational organisation.
+The Oxford Round Table was a series of interdisciplinary conferences organised in Oxford, UK by a US-based educational organisation.

-The company is not affiliated with the University of Oxford, which has stated that events such as the Oxford Round Table are "external to the university" and "not, as such, authorised or endorsed by the university."
-The company has been accused of misrepresenting its relationship with the university.
+The company was not affiliated with the University of Oxford, which stated that events such as the Oxford Round Table are "external to the university" and "not, as such, authorised or endorsed by the university."
+The company was accused of misrepresenting its relationship with the university.

 Conferences

 The first meeting of the Oxford Round Table was held at St. Peter's College (Oxford) in 1989, sponsored by the Norham Centre for Leadership Studies of the University of Oxford under the direction of Vivian Williams and by Virginia Tech, under the direction of Kern Alexander.
 Subsequent Oxford Round Table conferences have been held at Harris Manchester College, Trinity College, Exeter College, Oriel College, Lincoln College, and the Oxford Union.

 The Oxford Round Table brings together scholars and others from a variety of backgrounds (new professors and PhD students, college presidents and deans, school administrators, religious leaders) to discuss research on specific topics usually related to public policy.
 In its early years, the conference was held every other year, and the organisation financed the attendance of participants by raising funds itself (more than £80,000 in 1993).
 By 2009, the ORT was charging attendees.

 One of the earliest conferences, in 1993, was on the links between education and the business sector.
 It brought together education ministers from major developing and transition countries, representatives of major multinationals (such as Apple, Boeing, BP, and Honeywell), US state officials, and the World Bank.
 A major highlight was a paper by Edward Dneprov, education minister of Russia, on education reform there.
 A 1993 article in the Times Higher Education Supplement noted that "the Oxford conferences are going very well" and had gained "international interest."